sclauguico/nft-preview-card/README.md

 ## Acknowledgments

-I would like to thank <a href="https://srikargunnam.com/">Srikar Gunnam as I found inspirations for the solution in building this project.</a>
+I would like to thank <a href="https://srikargunnam.com/">Srikar Gunnam </a>as I found inspirations for the solution in building this project.